alyshachan/JobPreppers/README.md

 ### Backend:
 ```
+4. User secrets are needed to run some of our
+   backend features.
+Due to vulnerability we won't
+   post them publically, but feel free to reach out
+   to anyone on the Job Preppers team if needed.

-4. In a separate terminal, run these commands to start the backend server
+5. In a separate terminal, run these commands to start the backend server
 cd job-preppers/backend-jp
 dotnet build
 dotnet run